IZUNA894/kirin-chat/README.md

 ## Note

-Hosted version of this app may break after some time, as my AWS Credentails may have expired then, when you are seeing it!.
+Hosted version of this app may break after some time, as my AWS Credentials may have expired then, when you are seeing it!.
 Sorry for inconvenience caused.